 Responsibility for selection of library reference materials rests primarily with the liaison librarians assigned to serve specific departments, in consultation with both faculty and the collection development librarian.
 Additional selection may be done by the collection development librarian for materials of interdisciplinary interest, or in areas where there is no assigned subject liaison.

 Due to the uniqueness of the two-campus arrangement, electronic reference materials are generally preferred to print, to ensure the widest possible access.
 Additionally, electronic resources provide support to the large numbers of students active in study abroad programs.
 Efforts should be made to enhance discovery and usability of the reference collection, given available technologies.
-Exceptional cases, where print is the only option, or where cost is prohibitive, may lead to instances of print being selected, however this should be fairly rare, except for in the case of theology, where we are developing comprehensively.
+Exceptional cases, where print is the only option, or where cost is prohibitive, may lead to instances of print being selected.

 Policy on the Repair of Damaged Materials

-Library materials may become damaged.
 Damaged materials will be reviewed by the Collection Development Librarian for further action.
-Criteria to consider may include: usage stats or expected demand, uniqueness and appropriateness of the material to the collection, and scarcity of the item.
+Criteria to consider may include usage stats or expected demand, uniqueness and appropriateness of the material to the collection, and scarcity of the item.
 Materials may either be replaced, withdrawn, or repaired.
-Repaired books may be done in-house or sent to a bindery.
+Books may be repaired in-house or sent to a bindery.